Where Automation Does Add Value

 There is a natural link between efficiency and value, in the sense that if less manual effort is required, if fewer repetitive tasks need to be handled and if the business can operate more smoothly, then it feels as though that should translate into something more valuable.
 There is also the perception that automation reduces reliance on individuals, which makes the business feel more stable and easier to manage, particularly as it grows or if ownership changes.

 Alongside that, automation is often associated with scalability, the idea that the business can handle more work without needing to increase headcount at the same rate, which again suggests a stronger, more valuable position.
 When you put all of that together, it’s easy to see why automation is often viewed as something that should increase value.
+There is data behind parts of that expectation – research from the U.S. Census Bureau found that firms adopting advanced technologies had 11.4% higher labour productivity than those that did not.

 On the surface, it makes sense but in reality, it doesn’t quite work like that.